twolfson/if-i-were-to-build-a-startup-web-app/explorations/2-django-allauth/README.md

 - `--print-sql` support to catch `n+1` errors (not an issue in this exploration)
 - Interactive debugging console in the middle of a request error, https://django-extensions.readthedocs.io/en/latest/runserver_plus.html
     - You'll be able to find the debugging PIN in your console

+Additionally, we get `shell_plus` which gives us the same `--print-sql` support and automatic imports in an IPython shell

 ## Setup Log
 - Copy from `1-django-contrib-auth-forms`